Grünau Cross–Berlin Brandenburg Airport railway: Passenger services

 Shortly after the opening of the line, it was operated with two S-Bahn train groups, that is two trains per direction at 20-minute intervals.
 In 1962, the Bernau – central Schönefeld airport train group (running during the whole operating day) and the Friedrichstrasse – Schönefeld train group (not running during the evening) served the line.
 A few years later, the latter train group operated during the entire operating time to/from the Berlin Stadtbahn.
 Since then, it has been the main train group on the line.
 In 1990, it was extended in the western part of the city to Charlottenburg and sometimes to Westkreuz.
 Since 1991, it has carried the line number of S9.
 Because of the construction work at Ostkreuz, it has not run on the Stadtbahn since 2009, but instead runs to Pankow or Blankenburg, but after the completion of the connection curve, services will return to the Stadtbahn.

 The second train group to Schönefeld has changed several times.
 For a long time there were continuous connections between Schönefeld and Oranienburg.
 Since the end of 2002, the S 45 line has been operating from Schönefeld via Baumschulenweg to the southern Ringbahn.
 The terminus of the line (as of 2016) is generally Südkreuz, with some trains continuing Bundesplatz.
-These two services are to run on the line after completion of the new airport and then terminate at Berlin Brandenburg Airport station.
+Since the completion of the new airport in October 2020, these two services now terminate at Berlin Brandenburg Airport station.